AlchlcDvl/TownOfUsReworked/README.md

 ### **Alignment: Negative**
 ### Applied To: Everyone

-You see see and hear things and might lash out on others.
+You see and hear things and might lash out on others.

 ### Game Options